tinymce/tinymce-docs/_includes/configuration/dockerized-image-proxy.md

-### Deploy the TinyMCE image proxy server-side component using Docker
+### Deploy the TinyMCE image proxy server-side component using Docker (self-hosted enterprise bundle)

 The TinyMCE image proxy server-side component can be deployed using Docker or an container orchestration application such as Kubernetes. {{site.companyname}} provides a pre-configured package for creating a Image Proxy Docker image.

 > **Warning**: Do not push this docker image to a publicly accessible container registry.
-Doing so will constitute as a breach of the [{{site.companyname}} Self-Hosted Software License Agreement](https://about.tiny.cloud/legal/tiny-self-hosted-software-license-agreement-enterprise/).
+Doing so will constitute a breach of the [{{site.companyname}} Self-Hosted Software License Agreement](https://about.tiny.cloud/legal/tiny-self-hosted-software-license-agreement-enterprise/).

-#### Prerequisites
+#### Procedure
-* The [Docker Engine](https://docs.docker.com/engine/docker-overview/) is installed and running.
-* The user has Administrative or Root user access.
-* The user is either:
-  * Using a Linux, Unix or macOS operating system.
-  * Using Windows and has access to unix command line tools using [Git for Windows](https://gitforwindows.org/), [Cygwin](https://www.cygwin.com/), or the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 The following procedure covers downloading, configuring, building and testing the {{site.productname}} Image Proxy Docker image.

-1. Download `<filename>.zip` from `<location>` by `<process>`.
-2. Open a command line and navigate to the directory containing `<filename>.zip`.
-Windows Users should open a Bash command line as the Administrator User.
+> **Note**: This procedure assumes that the **{{ site.productname }} Enterprise Bundle** has been extracted as described in [Download and extract the TinyMCE Enterprise Bundle](#downloadandextractthetinymceenterprisebundle).

-3. Extract the contents of `<filename>.zip`, such as:
+5. Extract the contents of `ephox-hyperlinking-docker-starter-kit.zip`, such as:

     ```sh
-    unzip <filename>.zip
+    unzip ephox-hyperlinking-docker-starter-kit.zip -d hyperlinking-service-dockerfile
     ```

-    The structure of the extracted files will be:
+6. Copy `ephox-hyperlinking.war` into the directory containing the extracted files, such as:

     ```sh
-    <filename>/
-    ├── config/
-    │   └── ephox-image-proxy-docker-env.conf
-    ├── docker-entrypoint.sh
-    ├── Dockerfile
-    ├── ephox-image-proxy.war
-    └── generate-jetty-start.sh
+    cp ephox-hyperlinking.war hyperlinking-service-dockerfile/
     ```

-4. Navigate into the extracted folder.
+4. Navigate into the `hyperlinking-service-dockerfile` folder.

     ```sh
-    cd <filename>
+    cd hyperlinking-service-dockerfile
     ```
 5. Set the permissions on the extracted files to executable.

     ```sh
     chmod +x *.sh
     ```
-6. _Optional_: Edit the `http` configuration settings in `config/ephox-image-proxy-docker-env.conf`.
+6. _Optional_: Edit the `http` configuration settings in `ephox-image-proxy-docker-env.conf`.
 The configurable settings are in the `http` section of the file.
 For example:

     ```
     http {